XM2go: Unit Specifications

 All first generation XM2go models have identical internal components manufactured by Giant International for XM.
 Each is assembled by secondary manufacturers, and housed in chassis of their own design.

 Second generation XM2go models add a color screen with mp3 storage capability compatible with Napster using a click-to-buy feature.

 Technical Information

 The MyFi series has a "My XM" function that allows for scheduled recording similar to a TiVo manual recording for XM Radio programming.
 Manufacturers have complied with RIAA demands to not allow transfer of programming from the units to other mediums.
 Additionally, previously recorded programming is only accessible with a paid subscription to XM radio.
 Once service is canceled previously recorded music will be unplayable from the unit.

-Fixes

-Few issues have been reported, however some units have experienced playback issues when attempting to listen to "My XM" recordings.
-The problem can be remedied by powering off the unit, disconnecting any external power sources, and removing the battery for 10 seconds.
-If it does not remedy the problem a full hardware reset may have to be performed using the reset button found behind the battery on the top left of the unit.